SmartlyDressedGames/Unturned-Docs/items/farm-asset.rst

 Farm Assets
 ===========

-Farms (localized as "plants") are a placeable seeds capable of growing into harvestable crops.
+Farms (or "plants") are created from the ItemFarmAsset class.
+They are placeable seeds capable of growing into harvestable crops.

 When a seed is planted, it will grow over time until eventually harvestable.
 Growing can be finished immediately by either rainfall, or by using a :ref:`growth supplement <doc_item_asset_grower>` on the plant.
 A fully-grown crop can be harvested, which deals 2 damage to the crop.
 A crop can be harvested until it has 0 health remaining.

 This inherits the :ref:`BarricadeAsset <doc_item_asset_barricade>` class.